-The National Fallen Firefighters Foundation invites your Honor Guard Unit or Pipe Band to participate during the 37th Annual Fallen Firefighters Memorial Weekend on October 5 – October 7, 2018, in Emmitsburg, Maryland.
-On this special weekend, a grateful nation will honor the brave men and women who died in the line of duty during 2017 and those who died in previous years and were reported to the Foundation in 2017.
+The National Fallen Firefighters Foundation invites your Honor Guard Unit or Pipe Band to participate during the 38th Annual Fallen Firefighters Memorial Weekend on October 5 – 6, 2019, in Emmitsburg, Maryland.
+On this special weekend, a grateful nation will honor the brave men and women who died in the line of duty during 2018 and those who died in previous years.

 Arlington Wreath Laying

 Be a part of the continuing tradition of the National Fallen Firefighters Foundation Memorial Weekend.
-All fire service personnel are invited to attend the placement of a Memorial Wreath at the Tomb of the Unknown Soldier at Arlington Cemetery on Thursday, October 4, 2018.
+All fire service personnel are invited to attend the placement of a Memorial Wreath at the Tomb of the Unknown Soldier at Arlington Cemetery on Thursday, October 3, 2019 at 11:15 am.

 Arrival and Credentialing

 Honor Guard check-in and credentialing will take place on Friday afternoon and evening at Mt.
-St. Mary’s University Knott Arena from 1:00 – 11:00 pm.
+St. Mary’s University PNC Sports Complex (formerly Knott Arena) from 1:00 – 11:00 pm.
 You will be issued your credentials to access the Memorial Weekend events at this time.

 Honor Guard Orientation and Rehearsal